 Vehicular Movement

 All the major raw materials and finished products will be transported through trucks by road.
+All the trucks carrying sponge iron or such dry powdery material will be properly covered to avoid any leakage and fugitive emission.

 Biological Environment